openedx/edx-documentation/en_us/course_authors/source/set_up_course/pub_create_ann_course/pub_create_edit_course_run/pub_create_course_run.rst

    * The course start and end dates.
 Times are in universal coordinated time (UTC).
    * Course pacing.
-   * Available certificate types, if any, and the prices for the certificates.

 #.
 Select **Create New Course Run**.